thingsym/foresight/readme.txt

 3. Activate the theme through the Appearance > Themes menu in WordPress.
 4. Have fun!

+== Frequently Asked Questions ==

+= Where does the Custom Header Image appear? =

+The Custom Header Image only shows the page template `Top Page Template`.

 == Changelog ==

 = 1.0.5 - 2020.04.22 =